Jax-Core/IdleStyle/README.md

 2. Extract the zipped file you just downloaded and open the `ffmpeg-master-latest-win64-gpl` folder.
 Inside, you will find another folder with the same name which we will be renaming in the next step.
 3. Rename the folder to `ffmpeg`.
 (Please rename it as directed and do not make any changes to the folder name.)
 4. Copy the entire folder (`CTRL + C`)
-5. Open File Explorer and navigate to `C:\`; your Windows Drive(This is usually C: but it could be different for you, so please check and navigate to the correct drive)
+5. Open File Explorer and navigate to `C:\`; your Windows Drive(This is typically **C:**, but it may differ for you, so please double-check and navigate to the correct drive.)
 5. Paste the folder in the `C:\` drive.
 6. Open the `ffmpeg` folder you just pasted and go into the `bin` folder.
-7. Now click on the top bar that shows the file location and copy the file location.
-If your Windows Drive is the C drive it should look like this `C:\ffmpeg\bin`.
-Although, if your Windows Drive is something else, it will be in accordance with the Windows Drive.
+7. Now, copy the file location by clicking on the top bar that displays it.
+If your Windows drive is the C drive, the path should be `C:\ffmpeg\bin`.
+However, if your Windows Drive is something other than **C:**, the file location will be in accordance with the Windows Drive.
 8. You can now exit out of File Explorer.
-9. Open Run(`Win + R`), paste in `rundll32.exe sysdm.cpl,EditEnvironmentVariables` and press Ok.
-This will open a new dialouge where we will be making the rest of the changes.
+9. Open Run(`Win + R`), paste in `rundll32.exe sysdm.cpl,EditEnvironmentVariables` and press **OK**.
+This will open a new dialogue box in which we will make the remaining changes.
 10. Under the `User variables for yourusername` section, select `Path` and press **Edit**.
-11. Once a new window appears, press **New** that will be on the right hand, and paste in the file location you copied in **Step 7** i.e. `C:\ffmpeg\bin`.
+11. Once a new window appears, press **New** that will be on the right hand side, and paste in the file location you copied in **Step 7** i.e. `C:\ffmpeg\bin`.
 12. Press **OK** and then **OK** again and exit out of everything.

+#### Setting up the video background
 And that is how you setup FFMPEG.
 You can now proceed to configure the video backgrounds for IdleStyle. **Simply follow the steps outlined below:**

 1. Open Core and head over to the **Modules** section.
 2. Select **IdleStyle** from the list and proceed to the **Animation** tab.
-3. Enable the custom video background preset, second from the bottom.
+3. Second from the bottom, enable the custom video background preset.
 3. Go to **Appearance** tab and Under **Customization** press the `DefaultVideo` button besides the `Video Path` text.
-4. Select the custom video background you would like to use.
+4. Choose the custom video background you want to use.
-5. Refresh IdleStyle by deactivating and activating again using the toggle on the bottom left.
+5. Refresh **IdleStyle** by deactivating and activating the toggle on the bottom left.

 The background of your screen saver has now been changed. **Please select common file formats such as `.mp4`**